See the November 2014 addendum at the end if your version is missing this feature

 - Multiply the current PPI, 72, by the correction factor you calculated above and enter that in the screen resolution field.
 Click OK.

 The resulting screen resolution may have a decimal fraction, that’s OK, and it will not necessarily be 96 PPI either.
 My screen’s actual resolution turns out to be 94.299.
 Your number will likely be different from this

 From now on, when you choose “View/Print Size” your screen will display the actual dimensions of the print.
 I told you it was simple, but I wish Adobe could find a way to automate this.

-Note March 16, 2013: Ole Nielsen reports that Photoshop 13.0.4 Creative Cloud-version does not support “View/Print Size” option.
-I do not have first hand experience but am reporting what I learned.
+Note March 16, 2013: Ole Nielsen reports that Photoshop 13.0.4 Creative Cloud-version does not support the “View/Print Size” option.
+I do not have the first-hand experience but am reporting what I learned.